foundriesio/docs/source/getting-started/signup/index.rst

 Watch Your Build
 ################

-Once you have created your Factory, an initial build of the the LmP will be generated for you to build your product on top of.
+Once you have created your Factory, an initial build of the LmP will be generated for you to build your product on top of.
 You can monitor the progress of this initial build in the **Targets** tab of your Factory.

-This section will become more useful as you begin to build your application and declare new targets for us to build.
+This section will become more useful as you begin to build your application and declare new targets for the Factory to build.
 You can learn about creating targets in the :ref:`ref-advanced-tagging` section

 .. note::

-   |:pencil:| If you'd like to learn, `we wrote a blog
+   |:pencil:| If you'd like to learn more, `we wrote a blog
    <https://foundries.io/insights/2020/05/14/whats-a-target/>`_ about what targets
    are and why we made them the way they are.